cyberbotics/webots/docs/guide/tutorial-7-your-first-proto.md

 ## Tutorial 7: Your First PROTO

-The aim of this tutorial is to create a PROTO file with the definition of the four wheels robot from the previous tutorial.
+The aim of this tutorial is to create a PROTO file corresponding to the four wheels robot from the previous tutorial.

 ### Copy the Robot Definition